ruoyongxu/ruoyongxu.github.io/_pages/home.md

 * [gpuBatchMatrix](https://github.com/ruoyongxu/gpuBatchMatrix): an R package that does several matrix operations that are useful in geostatistical model computations in batches on GPU in R. Contributors for this packages are Patrick Brown and Ruoyong Xu.

+## Other Links and interests
+will try to put some other materials here.